cmstead/jsatom/README.md

 JSAtom
 ======

-An atom implementation in common JS.
+An atom implementation in Javascript.

 JSAtom is an implementation of Clojure's atoms.
 One of the most important things to note about atoms is they are specifically a mutable object handled with a mutator function.
 Any mutation is applied